nacho692/pa-dlna-chromecast/docs/source/usage.rst

 default sink as the sink for this association, it is usually the host's sound card.
 See `Default/fallback devices`_.

-**The --networks command line option**
+**DLNA device registration**

-For a new DLNA device to be registered one needs to know which one of the network addresses set by the ``--networks`` command line option will be advertised to the DLNA device in the ``SetAVTransportURI`` soap action so that the DLNA device can initiate an HTTP session to start the streaming:
+For a new DLNA device to be registered, ``pa-dlna`` must establish the network address to be used in the url that must be  advertised to the DLNA device in the ``SetAVTransportURI`` soap action, so that the DLNA device may initiate the HTTP session and start the streaming.
+This depends on which event triggered this
+registration:

-  * If this is triggered by a unicast response to an UPnP MSEARCH SSDP, then this is the destination address of the SSDP response and the DLNA device is registered.
+  Reception of the  unicast response to an UPnP MSEARCH SSDP.
+    The destination address of the SSDP response is the address that is being looked for.

     MSEARCH SSDP are sent by ``pa-dlna`` every 60 seconds.

-  * If this is triggered by a NOTIFY SSDP, broadcasted by the device, then the DLNA device can be registered only if the source address of this packet belongs to one of the network interfaces set by the ``--networks`` option.
-That is, the DLNA device and the host belong to the same network and this network is known because the corresponding local address has been entered in the ``--networks`` option as a local IPv4 interface, not as local IPv4 address.
-Hence the reason why a network interface entry is preferred with this option.
+  Reception of an UPnP NOTIFY SSDP, broadcasted by the device [#]_.
+    The DLNA device can be registered only if the source address of this packet belongs to one of the allowed network interfaces.
+That is, the DLNA device and the host belong to the same network on this interface and the IP address of this interface is the address that is being looked for.
+Hence the reason why an IPv4 interface is preferred to an IPv4 address in the ``--networks`` option.

     The `UPnP Device Architecture`_ specification does not specify the periodicity of NOTIFY SSDPs sent by DLNA devices.